boppreh/constraint_propagation/README.md

         and (cell.row // 3, cell.col // 3) != (other_cell.row // 3, other_cell.col // 3)
     )

-# Define a completely empty board and the candidates (1-9) for each cell.
+# Define a completely empty board and the candidates (numbers 1-9) for each cell.
 empty_board = {Cell(row, col): range(1, 10) for row in range(9) for col in range(9)}

-# Generate Sudoku solutions by solving an empty board.
+# Generate 10 Sudoku solutions by solving an empty board.
 for i, solution in zip(range(10), solve(empty_board, is_sudoku_pair_valid)):
     print(f"Example Sudoku board number {i+1}")
     print_solution(solution)

 # Diabolical Sudoku, from https://www.youtube.com/watch?v=8C-A7xmBLRU
+# Reuse the (row, column) tuples from the empty board with the values from the
+# literal string below.
 diabolical_sudoku = dict(zip(empty_board, [range(1, 10) if i == "_" else [int(i)] for i in """
 1 _ _  4 _ _  7 _ _
 _ 2 _  _ 5 _  _ 8 _